-This month, the Divison of Student Affairs is proud to recognize two outstanding staff members:
+This month, the Division of Student Affairs is proud to recognize four student staff members:

 Kevin Ruiz has been the Greek Life Adviser for Fraternity Life for two years.
 Along with the ability to establish a positive relationship with many different student groups and campus administrators, Kevin has a genuine interest in helping others and always has a positive outlook on life.
 Kevin has done some remarkable work with the Greek Community as their adviser and he will continue to make an impact on campus long after his graduation.
 During his tenure here as a student and the Greek Life Adviser, Kevin has worked hard to create and establish a community that both current and future Greek student leaders would cherish and appreciate.
 With this level of commitment, Kevin really made a difference in so many lives of our student leaders.
 Kevin cares about our students, the community, and the University of Hartford.

 Jackie Longo has been the Greek Life Adviser for Sorority Life for two years.
 Jackie has been a positive role model for the many student leaders within the Greek community.
 She is warm, compassionate, and sensitive to the needs of the students in the Greek Community and beyond.
 Over the last two years, Jackie has worked to create a community that all students can enjoy, where they can grow and develop, and become active participants beyond the Greek organizations.
 Jackie’s leadership has provided our student leaders with a wealth of experience beyond the classroom.
 Jackie cares about our students, the community, and the University of Hartford.